MuhammedImdaad/effective-CPP/effective-modern/item37/README.md

 A joinable std::thread corresponds a thread, that is or could be running, that’s blocked or waiting to be scheduled, that have run to completion.
 An unjoinable std::thread is a thread that is, default-constructed, std::thread object that have been moved from, std::thread that have been joined, std::thread that have been detached.

-One reason a std::thread’s joinability is important is that if the destructor for a joinable thread is invoked, execution of the program is terminated!
-You might wonder why the std::thread destructor behaves this way.
+One reason a std::thread’s joinability is important is that `if the destructor of a joinable thread is invoked, execution of the program is terminated!` You might wonder why the std::thread destructor behaves this way.
 It’s because the two other obvious options are arguably worse.
 An implicit join - performance anomalies
 An implicit detach - may lead to undefined behaviour
 The Standardization Committee thus essentially banned it by specifying that destruction of a joinable thread causes program termination.